 - For the second biology course with a lab:

-- All students who may be interested in the EEB concentration should take EEB 211.
+- All students who may be interested in the EEB major should take EEB 211.

 - Past students have taken advanced lab-based biology courses including Core Lab (MOL 350, NEU 350), Comparative Physiology (EEB 314), Ecology (EEB 321), Human Adaptation (ANT 215/EEB 315).